-We believe that the size of the middle-market, coupled with the demands of these companies for flexible sources of capital, creates an attractive investment environment for PennantPark.
+We believe that the size of the middle-market, coupled with the demands of these companies for flexible sources of capital, creates an attractive investment environment for PennantPark Investment.

 - We believe middle-market companies have faced increasing difficulty in raising debt through the capital markets.
 While many middle-market companies were formerly able to raise funds by issuing high-yield bonds, we believe this approach to financing has become more difficult as institutional investors have sought to invest in larger, more liquid offerings.
 We believe this has made it harder for middle-market companies to raise funds by issuing high-yield debt securities. - We believe that the current credit market dislocation improves the risk/reward of our investments.
-The downturn in the credit market has resulted in less competition, more conservative capital structures, higher yields and stronger covenants. - We believe there is a large pool of uninvested private equity capital likely to seek mezzanine capital to support private investments.
-We expect that private equity firms will continue to be active investors in middle-market companies and that these private equity funds will seek to leverage their investments by combining capital with mezzanine loans and/or senior secured loans from other sources.
+The downturn in the credit market has resulted in less competition, more conservative capital structures, higher yields and stronger covenants. - We believe there is a large pool of uninvested private equity capital which is likely to seek to combine their capital with sources of debt capital to complete private investments.
+We expect that private equity firms will continue to be active investors in middle-market companies.
+These private equity funds generally seek to leverage their investments by combining their capital with mezzanine loans and/or senior secured loans provided by other sources, and we believe that our capital is well-positioned to partner with such equity investors.
 We expect such activity to be funded by the substantial amounts of private equity capital that have been raised in recent years. - We believe that opportunities to invest mezzanine and other debt capital will remain strong.
 We expect that the volume of domestic "public-to-private" transactions as well as the number of companies selecting a "sale" alternative versus raising capital in the public equity markets as a means of increasing liquidity will remain large.
 Additionally, the cost and effort associated with being a public company in the United States have become more onerous, causing many management teams to consider alternative liquidity strategies.